Dark matter as the source of neutrino mass: theory overview and experimental prospects: Simplest Scotogenic Model

 According to the scotogenic paradigm, by construction, the \textit{lightest scotogenic particle} in the model should be the WIMP DM candidate.
 The model can easily harbor either scalar or fermionic LSP.
 We will consider both alternatives.
 For scalar DM we have two choices: either $\eta_R$ or $\eta_I$.
 We assume that $\eta_R$ is lighter than $\eta_I$, so it will play the role of scalar DM.
 For the fermionic case we will assume that $F_1$ is the lightest, hence the dark-matter particle.

 As we did in Sec.~\ref{sec:Inert}, in our present analysis we take into account the relevant theoretical restrictions, such as perturbative unitarity and consistency of the symmetry-breaking.
 These are quite generic requirements and relatively simple to fulfill in this case, so we will not repeat the details.
 In contrast, observational constraints coming from neutrino oscillations, as well as from charged lepton flavor violation (cLFV) searches are characteristic features of scotogenic setups.
 They can be enforced in the following manner: \begin{itemize} \item Reproducing the small neutrino masses in a natural way is one of the main goals of the scotogenic picture.
-We ensure this throughout our scan by requiring that the parameter ranges should be compatible with the neutrino oscillation parameters obtained in the global fit of~\cite{deSalas:2020pgw,10.5281/zenodo.4726908}, using Eq.~\eqref{eq:Ynu}.
+This can be ensured throughout the parameter scan by requiring compatibility with the neutrino oscillation parameters obtained in the global fit of~\cite{deSalas:2020pgw,10.5281/zenodo.4726908}, using Eq.~\eqref{eq:Ynu}.
 For simplicity, we assumed the preferred neutrino mass ordering, \textbf{NO}, and set the poorly determined CP phases to zero.

 \item For the case of scalar dark-matter $\eta_R$ we take $\lambda_4 +\lambda_5 <0$ and $\lambda_5 <0$ to make sure that $m_{\eta_R} < m_{\eta_I},\,m_{\eta^{\pm}}$.
 We also ensure that $m_{\eta_R} < m_{F_{i}}$. \end{itemize}